Torqmatic 900-T Hellcat Transmission

 the duration of World War Two,

-continued to increase sales as drivers switched from manual shifting to
+continued to increase sales after the war, as drivers switched from manual shifting to

-the ease of automatic shifting and on September 22nd, 1947 Detroit
+the ease of automatic shifting.
+On September 22nd, 1947 Detroit

 Transmission shipped its 500,000th Hydra-Matic.

-train that is on display at the Ypsilanti Automobile Heritage Museum in
+train is on display at the Ypsilanti Automobile Heritage Museum in

 Ypsilanti, MI.
-What is significant about the this 1940 Olds is
+The significance of this 1940 Olds is

 that it was part of the first year introduction of the Hydra-Matic